 Bird Migrant Arrivals

 April also brings with it the true beginning of migration season for New England’s many migratory birds.
-Female red-winged blackbirds have arrived to the meadow by April, joining the males who arrived a few weeks earlier in March.
+Female red-winged blackbirds have arrived at the meadow by April, joining the males who arrived a few weeks earlier in March.
 A large diversity of warblers, such as pine warblers, palm warblers, yellow-rumped warblers, and yellow-throated warblers can begin to be seen in the greater Mystic River watershed throughout April.
 The area also sees larger passers-through, such as common loons, in April.
 The end of the month sees the beginning of the Mystic River herring run as well, which brings many larger fish-eating birds to the area, such as bald eagles, ospreys, and double-crested cormorants.
-Finally, a pair of great horned owls has returned to nest in the woods at the southern edge of Fresh Pond this year, and while they cannot be approached closely and trails near their nest have been closed, you can certainly keep an eye out for them.
+Finally, a pair of great horned owls have returned to nest in the woods at the southern edge of Fresh Pond this year, and while they cannot be approached closely and trails near their nest have been closed, you can certainly keep an eye out for them.
 Whether you’re coming to look for these majestic birds or delight in the tiny, beautiful world of spring flowers and flower flies, Fresh Pond offers a lot to see for the eager naturalist in April.

 EwA Useful Links